abaluZ/arch-linux-config/README.md

 To config waybar, you go to carpet .config and enter the carpet waybar, After continue whit the configuration we need review if all is okey

-4. Configration for
+4. Configration for Fastfetch
-Nose que mas decir aparte de nose que poner, estoy nervisoso y es de madrugada, no mamen
+This step is optional, fastfetch is a ....